wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/access-cloud-sustainability/includes/exercise-access-data-msal.md

     }

     ```
-3. Replace the placeholder text in the **Enter dataverse environment endpoint** here field with the URL that you previously retrieved in this exercise.
+3. Replace the placeholder text in the **Enter Dataverse environment endpoint** here field with the URL that you previously retrieved in this exercise.

 4. Replace the placeholder text in the **Enter App ID here** field with the app registration ID that you previously copied in this exercise.